udacity/create-your-own-adventure/english/turing-test/turing-test.md

 Do you:

-[Realize that you are in the ghostbusters movie and wait for the marshmallow to explode] (ghostbusters/ghostbusters.md)
+[Realize that you are in the Ghostbusters movie and wait for the marshmallow to explode] (ghostbusters/ghostbusters.md)

 [Be left clueless by this reference and try to eat your way out](eat/eat.md)